-Sponsored by ECMC, The College Place operates a free college access center in Bridgeport on the Housatonic Community College campus.
+Sponsored by ECMC, The College Place operates a free college access center.
 The College Place provides Connecticut students and their families with comprehensive higher education and financial aid information through services and programs, such as workshops, community events, Internet access, a resource library and one-on-one counseling.

-For those unable to visit the center in person, The College Place offers assistance via email at connecticuttcp@ecmc.org, phone at 203-455-7858 and online at www.ecmc.org/tcp.
+The College Place offers assistance by email at connecticuttcp@ecmc.org, phone, video conference and online at www.ecmc.org/tcp.